 - In Philip Reeve's Larklight novels, the star ships are nothing more than Victorian sailing vessels with alchemical engines.

 - In Leo Frankowski's The Two Space War, Hyperspace is literally two dimensional, and spaceships are sailing ships made of wood infested with an alien fungus.

-- A follow-on novella to David Drake's Ranks Of Bronze, "Delenda Est Carthago" by Eric Flint features the newly created space navy of Terra, based on stolen technology brought back to 21st century Earth by the survivors of Crassus' Roman legions.
+- A follow-on novella to David Drake's Ranks of Bronze, "Delenda Est Carthago" by Eric Flint features the newly created space navy of Terra, based on stolen technology brought back to 21st century Earth by the survivors of Crassus' Roman legions.
 Said technology included a warp drive and Deflector Shields which would also work to keep the air in, resulting in humanity's first space fleet consisting of converted submarines, frigates, carriers and battleships, pulled from the waves and into space.
 The battleship Missouri's part of the action was particularly reminiscent of Uchuu Senkan Yamato.
 There was, however, one ship included in honour of the returned Romans: a restored Roman galley.
-The fleet commander was constantly infuriated by the fact the galley's crew were still rowing.

-- David Drake also has the Leary/Mundy series where the ships maneuver through a hyperspace with sails.
+- David Drake also has the RCN series where the ships maneuver through a hyperspace with sails.